mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 ## Release 1: Teach Others
-Once you complete your challenge, Identify and describe the ruby method you implemented.
+Once you complete your challenge, identify and describe the ruby method you implemented.
 Teach your accountability group how to use the methods.

 ## Release 2: Commit and Push